-- The launch of some new online courses in our Academy catalogue (GDPR, Human Rights and Cultural Training on Performance Management). - The translation and deployment of the existing online courses in the most relevant local languages (7). - Two pilot projects applied to an international sample representative of all Group professional families aimed at assessing the impact of e-learning solutions on reskilling and upskilling, by using popular online learning platforms that offer anyone, anywhere, access to online courses and degrees from world-class universities and companies. - The deployment of functional and technical training to upskill professional Group families and sub-communities.
+- The launch of some new online courses in our Academy catalogue (GDPR, Human Rights and Cultural Training on Performance Management). - The translation and deployment of the existing online courses in the most relevant local languages. - Two pilot projects applied to an international sample representative of all Group professional families aimed at assessing the impact of e-learning solutions on reskilling and upskilling, by using popular online learning platforms that offer anyone, anywhere, access to online courses and degrees from world-class universities and companies.